vekatze/neut/book/src/in-a-linear-language.md

 So we need a remedy here.
 The possible approaches are

-- stay inside linearity, or
+- staying inside linearity, or
-- go out of linearity.
+- going out of linearity.

 The former way requires us to introduce some machineries for recovering expressiveness.
 Since Neut's main aim is to realize the ordinary λ-calculus in a static manner, this option can't be taken now.
 The resulting language must be something that allows every λ-term.